Tax Forms and Important Dates

 The work of cyber criminals never stops evolving.
 At tax time and year-round, you should take steps to protect your devices and your identity.
 Be sure that you know the signs of identity theft, and stay abreast of the latest scams and fraud tactics.
 The Dirty Dozen Tax Scams list from the IRS is a good place to start.

-If you’re interested in knowing more about elements of the new tax reform bill, you can visit the IRS Resources for Tax Law Changes page.
+If you’d like to learn more about the impacts of the Tax Cuts and Jobs Act (TCJA), you can visit the IRS Resources for Tax Law Changes page.

 We’re Here for You